hacpai/show-me-the-code/Python/README.md

 4. For a little more challenge, write the more general version that computes the day when one person is n times older than the other.

-**第 0071 题：**Rewrite `time_to_int` (Problem 0068 ) as a method.

-**第 0072 题：**Download the code from this chapter (http: // thinkpython. com/ code/ Time2. py ).
-Change the attributes of Time to be a single integer representing seconds since mid- night.
-Then modify the methods (and the function `int_to_time`) to work with the new implemen- tation.
+**第 0063 题：**Download the code from this chapter (http://thinkpython.com/code/Time2.py).
+Change the attributes of Time to be a single integer representing seconds since midnight.
+Then modify the methods (and the function `int_to_time`) to work with the new implementation.
 You should not have to modify the test code in main.
 When you are done, the output should be the same as before.

-**第 0073 题：**This exercise is a cautionary tale about one of the most common, and difficult to find, errors in Python.
+**第 0064 题：**This exercise is a cautionary tale about one of the most common, and difficult to find, errors in Python.
 Write a definition for a class named Kangaroo with the following methods:

 1. An `__init__` method that initializes an attribute named `pouch_contents` to an empty list.